Hiking New Zealand Guide 2019

 Watch for New Zealand hiking weather

-As we’ve mentioned, weather conditions in New Zealand can change rapidly and with little warning.
+As we’ve mentioned, weather conditions can change rapidly and with little warning.
 We’ve been known to experience all four seasons in one day, so it pays to be prepared and listen to the experts.
 Before you leave for your hike, check the weather forecast using MetService and speak with staff at the DOC visitor centre.

 Inform someone of your plans, where you’re going and when you’ll be back, so they can raise the alarm if you’re not back on time.
 Also, if you’re staying at a hut during your hike, please fill in the intentions book (log book) that you’ll find there.
 It helps DOC to know how many people are out on the trail and whereabouts they are.